 2. Sales Page Design

 A well-designed sales page will allow your readers to more easily digest the copy you’ve written.
-Using plenty of bullets and headings will help keep your readers interested and allow them to easily scan the page for the most important information.
+Using plenty of bullets and headings will help keep your readers interested and allow them to easily scan the page for the most important information make it user-friendly.

 One additional thing you will want to consider on your sales page design is the overall aesthetic of your page.
 If you have an existing logo and color palette, you’ll want to reinforce your sales page with these elements so that it’s consistent with everything else you are creating including your social media posts, ads, emails, and any other marketing content that you might be creating to drive people to your sales page.